MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/service-dashboard-create.md

 ---
 title: Create a Power BI dashboard from a report
-description: Learn how to create a quick and easy dashboard that pins visualizations from a report that's already been built.
+description: Learn how to create a quick and easy dashboard that pins visualizations from an existing report.
 author: maggiesMSFT
 ms.author: maggies
 ms.reviewer: ''